Lingnik/lingnik.github.io/_posts/2022-06-07-i-am-an-engineer-again-or-there-and-back-again.markdown

 [^1]: Not all companies.
 Companies that optimize for the Engineer>Manager transition as the only path to making more money or working on more complex things are, IMHO, either lower-margin companies who can't justify paying ICs more based on their business model or … are doing it wrong.
 Or both.
 Don't make people take a job they don't want as the sole means of career growth.
 [^2]: I'm writing some internal Heroku Fanfic where an assortment of other Herokai and I are drafting one possible future.
 Keep your eyes peeled here for job openings and join us if you want to help pave this future: <https://heroku.com/careers>
 [^3]: Not all in a bad way!
 There were some genuinely beautiful moments of the gig, and a lot of good things happened for our team and for our customers as a result of the work I got to lead.
+[^4]: This is not to say the work was not rewarding.
+I thoroughly enjoyed seeing the outcomes of the work, I just didn't like the process of getting there.
+Compare: I love seeing the outcome of a hard technical problem, but I also love the process of building it along the way.